blues/app-accelerators/accelerator-archive/19-sign-and-door-tilt/README.md

 ## Testing

-With the Notecarrier connected to your development PC, navigate to https://dev.blues.io open the in-browser terminal, and connect to the Notecard.
+With the Notecarrier connected to your development PC, navigate to https://dev.blues.io open the In-Browser Terminal, and connect to the Notecard.
 Then, enter this command in the terminal:

 ```json
 { "req": "hub.set", "product" : "com.your-company:your-product-name", "sn": "a-serial-number", "body": {"app":"nf19"} }